 A fat transfer procedure, also known as fat grafting or fat injection, transfers fat from areas in which there is excess and healthy fat, and injects it into the labia or vulva where the tissue has thinned or atrophied.
 During the procedure fat is harvested from one part of the body, washed and concentrated, and then carefully re-injected with specially designed needles into the desired location.
 This safe, long-lasting, well-tolerated procedure produces natural-looking results, and can improve the health of the tissue.
 There is evidence that the fat cells are admixed with stem cells, and the improvement in skin quality is attributed to these cells.

-The procedure takes 1.5 – 2 hours.
+The procedure takes up to 2.5 hours.
 The anesthesia is local, so patients can drive themselves to and from the appointment.
 However, if a patient desires, we can offer an oral sedative, but the patient would need a driver.

 To develop a PRP preparation, blood must first be drawn from the patient.
 The platelets are separated from other blood cells, and their concentration is increased during a process called centrifugation.
 The spinning of the blood takes 20-30 minutes, so there is a wait period before it is re-injected.
 Although it is not exactly clear how PRP works, laboratory studies have shown that the increased concentration of growth factors in PRP can potentially speed up the healing process.